How to Organize a Charity Golf Tournament

 Selecting and Negotiating with the Golf Course for Charity tournaments

-• Cancellation terms and weather policy.
+• Terms: Cancellation terms and weather policy.

 Recruiting Golfers for the Tournament